+353-1-416-8900REST OF WORLD

 • ID: 5011979

-The Saudi Arabia alfalfa market is expected to register a CAGR of 5.2% during the forecast period.
+The Saudi Arabia Alfalfa Market size is estimated at USD 2.21 billion in 2025, and is expected to reach USD 2.85 billion by 2030, at a CAGR of 5.2% during the forecast period (2025-2030).

-• Over the medium term, factors including rising demand for quality hay for livestock and dairy production, prices of alfalfa hay, and health benefits of alfalfa over other alternative feed are expected to drive the market growth in the coming years.
+Over the medium term, factors including rising demand for quality hay for livestock and dairy production, prices of alfalfa hay, and health benefits of alfalfa over other alternative feed are expected to drive the market growth in the coming years.
 Livestock products remain the desired food for nutritional value and taste across major parts of Saudi Arabia.

-Saudi Arabia Alfalfa Hay Market Trends
+Saudi Arabia Alfalfa Market Trends

 Rising Demand for Quality Hay for Livestock and Dairy Production

-• Furthermore, according to the Ministry of Environment, Water, and Agriculture (MEWA), the Kingdom's domestic production reached a 60% self-sufficiency level in 2020.
+Furthermore, according to the Ministry of Environment, Water, and Agriculture (MEWA), the Kingdom's domestic production reached a 60% self-sufficiency level in 2020.
 There are plans to collaborate with the private sector to increase that level to more than 85 percent by 2030.
 The government has also been actively working to remove obstacles for producers to acquire and use the land for poultry production, provide loans for equipment purchases, and reform its subsidy system for feed, livestock, and poultry.
 This is anticipated to increase poultry production, eventually creating demand for alfalfa hay.

 Additional Benefits: